mbrav/docker-gost/CONTRIBUTING.md

 ## Getting Started

-Follow our [how to use this image guide](https://hub.docker.com/r/mbrav/docker-gost) to get the Docker NGINX image up and running.
+Follow our [how to use this image guide](https://hub.docker.com/r/mbrav/docker-gost) to get the Docker image with GOST TLS up and running.

 ## Contributing